FanatiQS/wireless_atem_camera_control_and_tally/research/atem_byte_8_and_9.md

 ## Trying to figure out the 8th and 9th byte in the ATEM header
-No one seem to know that the 8th and 9th byte are for in the ATEM protocol.
+No one seem to know what the 8th and 9th byte are for in the ATEM protocol.